 How we tested this website

-This website was last tested on 25 July 2019.
+This website was last tested on 19 September 2019.
 The test was carried out on a sample of 125 pages by the SiteMorse testing platform, which checks our content against the W3C (World Wide Web Consortium) WCAG 2.1 and Digital ADA (Americans with Disabilities Act) accessibility standards.
-No priority issues were flagged and the pages were found to be 90% compliant on level A, 99% compliant on AA and 99% compliant on AAA.
+No priority issues were flagged and the pages were found to be 87% compliant on level A, 99% compliant on AA and 99% compliant on AAA using automated testing techniques.

 A sample of the site has been tested by a visually impaired user and we also test pages using the W3C Website Accessibility Evaluation Report Generator.